mulka/ploverwiki/Installation-Guide.md

 Before you start, you must have installed Python 2 (with pip support), wxPython, and wmctrl (optional).

-For example, `sudo apt-get install wmctrl`
+For example, `sudo apt-get install wmctrl`.

-Then do the following:
+Then, do the following:

 1. Download the wheel file for the version you want to run.
 1. Install it using this command: